folke/which-key.nvim/README.md

     width = { min = 20, max = 50 }, -- min and max width of the columns
     spacing = 3, -- spacing between columns
   },
-}
+  show_help = true -- show help message on the command line when the popup is visible }
 ```